Formula E: 2022–23

-The 2022-23 FIA Formula E season will be the ninth season of the FIA Formula E World Championship, and will be the debut season of the Gen3 era.
-It will see Maserati and McLaren make their debuts in the series and the return of Abt Sportsline with the Spanish brand Cupra Racing.

-For season 9, laps will replace timed races, and for every safety car or FCY intervention, there will be added laps to compensate for missed racing laps.
+The 2022–23 FIA Formula E season was the ninth season of the FIA Formula E World Championship, and the debut season of the Gen3 era.
+It saw Maserati and McLaren make their debuts in the series and the return of Abt Sportsline with the Spanish brand Cupra Racing.
+Laps replaced timed races, and for every safety car or FCY intervention, there were added laps to compensate for missed racing laps.